nithinRaj031197/Frontend_Preparation/class.md

 # Classes:

+## Class:

+- Blueprint for creating an object.

+## Object:

+- Instance of a class.

 ## [Constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor):

-Its a method to creating and initializing an object instance of that class.
+- Its a method to creating and initializing an object instance of that class.

+(or)

+- To create a new instance of an object.

 ```js
 class Animal {